hpehl/manatoko/README.md

 ### `gh-test-single.sh`

-Runs the tests of a single test module given as argument.
+Runs the tests of a single test module given as an argument.
 This script triggers the workflow defined in [`test-single.yml`](.github/workflows/test-single.yml).

 The script requires [GitHub CLI](https://cli.github.com/) to be present and configured on your machine.